-Private Trust Companies are privately owned companies incorporated specifically to act as trustees of one or more family trusts.
-Like any other company, a private trust company is run by its board of directors, who will be charged to make trustee decisions.
+PTCs are privately owned companies incorporated specifically to act as trustees of one or more family trusts or structures.
+Like any other company, a private trust company is run by its board of directors, who make trustee decisions.

-Whilst run by the board of directors, private trust companies (and the underlying trusts for which they act as trustee) are usually administered by a professional trustee who is experienced in carrying out trust and corporate administration but with the added benefit of maintaining flexibility and mitigating against loss of control.
+While run by the board of directors, private trust companies (and the underlying trusts for which they act as trustee) are usually administered by a professional trustee experienced in carrying out trust and corporate administration.

-The board of directors of the private trust company generally include family members who can ensure that the wishes of the founder of the trust (often the patriarch and/or matriarch of the family) are given proper consideration and to enable them to become familiar with, and participate in, decisions affecting the family assets.
+The board of directors of the PTC generally include family members who can ensure that the wishes of the founder of the trust (often the patriarch and/or matriarch of the family) are given proper consideration and to enable them to make decisions affecting family assets, which may include family business interests.